ALG3N/ALG3N/README.md

 ## 🌟 About Me

-- 💻 I’m currently working on a fin tech project for personal use.
+- 💻 I’m currently working on a fin tech project for a client.
 - 📚 I’m currently learning C# and .NET.
 - 📫 How to reach me: sternehag.elliot@gmail.com.